DataDog/documentation/content/en/profiler/profile_visualizations.md

 {{< programming-lang lang="java" >}}
 Each lane is a **thread**.
 Threads from a common pool are grouped together.
 You can expand the pool to see each thread details.

-Lanes are top are runtime activities.
-They may affect your code performance.
+Lanes are top are runtime activities that may impact performance
 {{< /programming-lang >}}
 {{< programming-lang lang="go" >}}
 This feature needs to be explicitly enabled for Go, see [prerequisites][1].